bbauska/W3Cx-2of5/README.md

 will display the file inline while some older browsers will try to download it instead).

-An <iframe> tag can be as simple as this:
+An &lt;iframe&gt; tag can be as simple as this:

 ```
 <p>This is a parent page that will host the iframe.</p>